-“In fact,” Maciel says, “these (principles) may be even more critical since you are going for more extended periods without food, which can result in overeating for some people” during the periods when you can eat on the plan.
+“In fact,” Maciel says, “these (principles) may be even more critical since you are going for more extended periods without food, which can result in overeating for some people” during the periods when you can eat.

-— Consume minimally processed foods most of the time.
+— Consuming minimally processed foods most of the time.

-— Create flavorful, delicious meals that you enjoy.
+— Creating flavorful, delicious meals that you enjoy.

-— Eat your meals slowly and mindfully, until you’re satisfied.
+— Eating your meals slowly and mindfully, until you’re satisfied.

 Examples of lean, healthy protein sources include:

 — Chicken breast.